liferay/liferay-docs/develop/tutorials/articles/07-jsf-portlets-with-liferay-faces/11-communicating-between-jsf-portlets-using-ipc.markdown

 IPC, the portlet container acts as a broker and distributes events and payload (data) to portlets.
-One requirement of this approach is that the payload must implement the `java.io.Serializable` interface since it might be sent to a portlet in another WAR running in a different classloader.
+One requirement of this approach is that the payload must implement the `java.io.Serializable` interface since it might be sent to a portlet in another `.war` file running in a different classloader.
 In addition, the Portlet 2.0 standard requires the events to be declared in the `WEB-INF/portlet.xml` descriptors of the involved portlets.

 The following example `WEB-INF/portlet.xml` descriptor snippets define an IPC